officialhocc/officialhocc.github.io/_posts/2018-01-27-solidstate.md

 Escaping restricted shells could be a post in its own right so I'd recommend reading [Escape from SHELLcatraz](https://speakerdeck.com/knaps/escape-from-shellcatraz-breaking-out-of-restricted-unix-shells), if you're interested in the topic.

-We have a few options here.
-We either utilise the above James exploit to write a payload to run `/bin/bash` when we log on, bypassing the shell, or return us a reverse shell.
-Alternatively, we could just bash the `--noprofile` flag to bash on login as below, so rbash isn't loaded.
+To break out of this rbash shell we will need to use the `--noprofile` flag to bash on login as below, so rbash isn't loaded.

 ![](https://image.ibb.co/e1WhjG/5.png)